 Beryllium can also be readily recycled from scrap alloys.
 However, the quantity of recycled materials is variable and limited due to its use in dispersive technologies, such as electronics.
 The beryllium present in copper-beryllium alloys used in electronics are difficult to collect and when collected are first sent for copper recycling, which dilutes the beryllium content to an uneconomical amount.

 Due to the strategic nature of the metal, accurate production figures for beryllium are difficult to attain.
-However, global production of refined beryllium materials is estimated to be roughly 500 metric tonnes.
+However, the global production of refined beryllium materials is estimated to be roughly 500 metric tonnes.

 Mining and refining of beryllium in the US, which accounts for as much as 90 percent of global production, is dominated by Materion Corp.
 Formerly known as Brush Wellman Inc., the company operates the Spor Mountain bertrandite mine in Utah and is the world's largest producer and refiner of beryllium metal.

 While beryllium is only refined in the US, Kazakhstan, and China, beryl is mined in a number of countries, including China, Mozambique, Nigeria, and Brazil.

 Beryllium uses can be categorized into five areas: